 The Pes Anserine complex consists of the Gracillis, Sartorious and Semitendinosis muscles.
-These three muscles merge to create a conjoined tendon which inserts at the inner aspect of the knee just to the side of the tibial tuberosity (as pictures).
+These three muscles merge to create a conjoined tendon which inserts at the inner aspect of the knee just to the side of the tibial tuberosity (as pictured).
 This shared tendon complex is often referred to the ‘Goose’s foot’ owing to the Latin origin of the anatomical structure.
 Pes Anserine bursitis is an inflammatory condition of the bursa -which is small structure containing fluid serving to reduce friction, situated below the Pes Anserinus tendon complex.

 Pes Anserine bursitis will cause discomfort on the inner, upper aspect of the knee on your shin bone (Tibia).
 This area will be particularly tender to touch and you may find there is localised swelling, redness and warmth in comparison to the unaffected leg.
 You may find symptoms becoming exacerbated with increases in certain activities such as climbing or descending stairs or anything that involves the knee moving under load.